Clubs

 Typically, information ASCIT considers for club funding includes the following:

-• How the money will be used and how it will benefit undergraduates and first-years/new students
+- How the money will be used and how it will benefit undergraduates

 Do all funds requested get approved?

 ASCIT will go over each application, deliberate carefully, and allocate money equitably based on previous club funding, available ASCIT funds, and the application itself.
-The amount granted at the conclusion of the application period is guaranteed to be funded by ASCIT for the academic year, provided you use the appropriate channels to retrieve the funds.
+The amount granted at the conclusion of the application period is guaranteed to be funded by ASCIT for the specified terms, provided you use the appropriate channels to retrieve the funds.

 How do we use the granted ASCIT club funds?